-Goose banding. - From 7 to 14 August, we banded geese with the assistance of local Inuit people and a helicopter.
+Goose banding. - From 6 to 15 August, we banded geese with the assistance of local Inuit people and a helicopter.
 Goose flocks of a few hundred birds were rounded up and driven by people on foot into a holding pen made of plastic netting.
 All captured geese were sexed and banded with a metal band, and all recaptures (web-tagged or leg-banded birds) were recorded.
 A sample of young and adults was measured (mass and length of culmen, head, tarsus and 9th primary) and some adult females were fitted with coded yellow plastic neck-collars.
-We marked some adult females with GPS/ARGOS solar radio-transmitters mounted on the back of the bird with an elastic Teflon harness.
-These birds will be tracked throughout their annual cycle to relate events occurring during the spring migration with subsequent reproduction and to obtain an unbiased continental population estimate over the next 3 years.
 Finally, we collected the intestine from a sample of goslings that died accidentally during banding to examine the level of parasite infection.